View Roger States's Obituary on MyEasternShoreMD.com and share memories

 |

-Roger Lee States of Crumpton, MD died Mon, Nov 18, 2019 at Peninsula Regional in Salisbury, MD.
+Roger Lee States of Crumpton, MD died Mon, Nov 18, 2019 at Peninsula Regional Medical Center in Salisbury, MD.
 He was 66.

+Roger was born Dec 18, 1952 in Chestertown, MD the son of the late John Wesley States and Catherine Marie "Kemp".
+He graduated from Queen Anne's High school in 1971and was then drafted into the United States Army where he served his country for two years.
+After he returned home he worked a few odd jobs before going to work for Tidewater Publishing as a press helper.
+He then went to work for Middle Atlantic Printing and received his Master Printer certification.
+Roger eventually came back to work for Tidewater Publishing as a Master Printer.
+Most recently he worked as a truck driver for Southern States before going on disability.
+Mr. States was a proud member of AA and received his 36th year coin.
+He enjoyed horseback riding, wood working, hunting, fishing, camping, as well as running and training his rabbit dogs.
+He truly enjoyed time with his family and those who he cared for.

+In addition to his parents he was preceded in death by his sister in law, Debra Dixon.